 See the section below on making your own version of this supplement

-The product label also tells the supplement has these other ingredients:
+The supplement label also tells the supplement has these other ingredients:

 - Microcrystalline Cellulose